 “That’s enough, children!”
 Fr.
 Anthony reprimanded her, in a demand low but weighted, so that it carried even to the students, “We will not feed the monsters in this house.”

 “Hi, I’m hungry,” a voice came from the top of the staircase, “Are you the team?
 Let’s have dinner first.”

 No one had time to react, much less analyze the lilts and cadence of the voice.
-The brothers and Peter were emptying the box and taking out computers and wires; their arms froze in mid-air.
+The brothers and William were emptying the box and taking out computers and wires; their arms froze in mid-air.
 The priests were marking out pages in the Roman Ritual; they stopped in mid-task.
 Agnes, Syl, and John were fighting not to trade more jokes; they followed the direction of the voice, and, as a group, shrank back.

 There was a boy there, standing on the steps, in a clean, dark shirt and blue jeans.
 They knew him from his photographs online, where people worshipped and praised him, where he sneered at those who openly showed contempt for his family, and where people often disregarded his background in favor of the boyish face that stared back at them, seemingly begging for sympathy.